 The centrofacial pattern is the most prevalent form of melasma and includes the forehead, cheeks, upper lip, nose, and chin.
 The malar pattern includes the upper cheeks.
 The mandibular pattern is specific to the jaw.

 The upper sides of the neck may less commonly be involved in melasma.
 Rarely, melasma may occur on other body parts like the forearms.
 One study confirmed the occurrence of melasma on the forearms of people being given progesterone.
 This was a unique pattern seen in a Native American study.

 What are the types of melasma?

 Four types of pigmentation patterns are diagnosed in melasma: epidermal, dermal, mixed, and an unnamed type found in dark-complexioned individuals.
 The epidermal type is identified by the presence of excess melanin in the superficial layers of skin.
 Dermal melasma is distinguished by the presence of melanophages (cells that ingest melanin) throughout the dermis.
 The mixed type includes both the epidermal and dermal type.
 In the fourth type, excess melanocytes are present in the skin of dark-skinned individuals.

 How is melasma diagnosed?

-Melasma is usually readily diagnosed by recognizing the typical appearance of brown skin patches on the face.
+Melasma is readily diagnosed by recognizing the typical appearance of brown skin patches on the face.
 Dermatologists are physicians who specialize in skin disorders and often diagnose melasma by visually examining the skin.
 A black light or Wood's light (340-400 nm) can assist in diagnosing melasma, although is not essential for diagnosis.
 In most cases, mixed melasma is diagnosed, which means the discoloration is due to pigment in the dermis and epidermis.
 Rarely, a skin biopsy may be necessary to help exclude other causes of this local skin hyperpigmentation.